Koenkk/zigbee2mqtt.io/docs/devices/SKHMP30-I1.md

 * `energy_calibration`: Calibrates the energy value (percentual offset), takes into effect on next report of device.
 The value must be a number.

 * `energy_precision`: Number of digits after decimal point for energy, takes into effect on next report of device.
 This option can only decrease the precision, not increase it.
 The value must be a number with a minimum value of `0` and with a with a maximum value of `3`

+* `identify_timeout`: Sets the duration of the identification procedure in seconds (i.e., how long the device would flash).The value ranges from 1 to 30 seconds (default: 3).
+The value must be a number with a minimum value of `1` and with a with a maximum value of `30`

 * `state_action`: State actions will also be published as 'action' when true (default false).
 The value must be `true` or `false`